nisharas/kubecuro/README.md

 **The Gap:** Current CI/CD pipelines use "Validators" that only check if a YAML file is technically valid.
 They fail to detect if a Service will actually reach its Pod (due to label/namespace mismatches) or if an API version is deprecated.

-**The Solution:** KubePulse closes this feedback loop.
+**The Solution:** KubeCuro closes this feedback loop.
 It analyzes the **relationships** between files, detecting logical orphans and connection gaps *before* they reach your control plane.

 ---